FilippoMB/python-time-series-handbook/README.md

 <br>

 This is the collection of notebooks for the course *Time Series Analysis with Python*.
-You can view and execute the notebooks by clicking on the links below.
+You can view and execute the notebooks by clicking on the buttons below.

-More info about the course is [here](https://filippomb.github.io/python-time-series-handbook).

 ## 📑 Content